Markey Researcher Directory

 - Dhar SK, Tangpong J, Chaiswing L, Oberley TD, St. Clair DK.
 Manganese superoxide dismutase is a p53-regulated gene that switches cancers between early and advanced stages.
 Cancer Res.
 71:6684-6695, 2011.

-Five Most Recent Publications (an automated list via PubMed, based on researcher's ID and University of Kentucky)
+(five most recent publications via an automated list from PubMed, based on researcher’s ID and the University of Kentucky)